aws/containers-roadmap/preview-programs/eks-ec2-a1-preview/README.md

 **Note**: This guide requires that you create a new EKS cluster.
 Please ensure you complete all steps to avoid issues.

 ### Step 1.
 Install eksctl, the EKS command line tool
-1. Ensure you have the latest version of [Homebrew](https://brew.sh/) installed
+1. Ensure you have the latest version of [Homebrew](https://brew.sh/) installed.

-If you don't have Homebrew, you can install it by running `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
+If you don't have Homebrew, you can install it with the command: `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
 2. Install the Weaveworks Homebrew tap: `brew tap weaveworks/tap`

-3. Install ekstctl `brew install weaveworks/tap/eksctl`
+3. Install ekstctl: `brew install weaveworks/tap/eksctl`
 4. Test that your installation was successful: `eksctl --help`

 ### Step 2.
 Install kubectl and AWS IAM authenticator